WyvrnOfficial/RazerSensa_DevKit/Firmware/Kraken/Readme.md

-Download here FW versions the latest FW version (1.2.5.7)
+Download here the latest FW version (1.2.5.9) - Jaycee_HapticFW_V1.2.5.9.bin file

 Plug the Razer Kraken Hypersense device into a USB port of your PC.